seacloud9/React-Babylon.js-Boilerplate/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-https`
+Runs the app in the development mode and utilizes https.\
+Open [https://localhost:3000](httsp://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `yarn test`